 Biden went on to react to the landmark decision, and said that because of it, "the health and life of women" in the United States are "now at risk."

 "Fifty years ago, Roe v.
-Wade was decided and has been the law of the land since then," Biden said.
+Wade was decided and has been the law of the land since then," Biden said in his prepared remarks.
 "This landmark case protected women's right to choose.
 Her right to make intensely personal decisions with her doctor, free from the interference of politics.
 The reaffirmed basic principles of equality, and women have the power to control their own destiny.
 And reinforced a fundamental right of privacy, a right of each of us, to choose how to live our lives.

 "Now, with Roe gone, let's be very clear, the health and life of women in this nation are now at risk."